-During the two quarters ended March 3, 2007, our net cash provided by operating activities totaled \$8.8 million compared to \$11.2 million for the same period of fiscal 2006.
+Prior to the redemption of preferred stock, we relied nearly exclusively upon cash flows from operating activities and cash on hand to maintain adequate liquidity and working capital levels.
+In future periods, we expect cash flows from operating activities to continue to provide a significant source of liquidity and working capital as well as proceeds from our \$25.0 million line of credit.
+During the three quarters ended June 2, 2007, our net cash provided by operating activities totaled \$8.7 million compared to \$9.9 million for the same period of fiscal 2006.
 Our primary source of cash from operating activities was the sale of goods and services to our customers in the normal course of business and the primary uses of cash for operating activities were payments to suppliers for materials used in products sold, payments for direct costs necessary to conduct training programs, and payments for selling, general, and administrative expenses.
-Cash used for changes in working capital during the first two quarters of fiscal 2007 was primarily related to 1) payments made to reduce accrued liabilities and accounts payable from seasonally high August 31 balances; 2) production of inventory items earlier than normal in anticipation of possible printing services disruptions resulting from the reconfiguration of our printing services which is scheduled to be completed in our third fiscal quarter of 2007; and 3) increased accounts receivable balances resulting from improved OSBU sales.
-We believe that our continued efforts to optimize working capital balances, combined with existing and planned sales growth programs and cost-cutting initiatives, will improve our cash flows from operating activities in future periods.
+Cash used for changes in working capital during the first three quarters of fiscal 2007 was primarily related to 1) payments made to reduce accrued liabilities and accounts payable from seasonally high August 31 balances; 2) increased accounts receivable balances resulting from wholesale sales that occurred in May 2007 and improved OSBU sales; and 3) purchases and production of inventory items earlier than in prior years in order to maintain adequate quantities on hand.
+We believe that continued efforts to optimize working capital balances, combined with existing and planned sales growth programs and cost-cutting initiatives, will improve our cash flows from operating activities in future periods.
 However, the success of these efforts, and their eventual contribution to our cash flows, is dependent upon numerous factors, many of which are not within our control.

-Cash Flows From Investing Activities and Capital Expenditures consisted primarily of payments for new printing presses and related printing equipment resulting from the reconfiguration of our printing services, additional computer software, and new computer hardware.
-During the first two quarters of fiscal 2007, we spent \$3.2 million on further investment in curriculum development, primarily related to new online learning modules and the development of new leadership curriculum based upon principles found in The 7 Habits of Highly Effective People.
-Partially offsetting these uses of cash for investing activities was the receipt of \$2.3 million from the sale of our printing manufacturing facility.
+Cash Flows From Investing Activities and Capital Expenditures

+Net cash used for investing activities totaled \$9.5 million for the first three quarters of fiscal 2007.
+Our primary uses of cash for investing activities were comprised of purchases of property and equipment and further investment in curriculum development.
+Purchases of property and equipment, which totaled \$7.9 million, consisted primarily of payments for new printing presses and related printing equipment resulting from the reconfiguration of our printing services, additional computer software, leasehold improvements in relocated stores and at the corporate campus for sublease tenants, and new computer hardware.
+During the first three quarters of fiscal 2007, we spent \$4.2 million on further investment in curriculum development, primarily related to new online learning modules and the development of new leadership curriculum based upon principles found in The 7 Habits of Highly Effective People.
+Partially offsetting these uses of cash for investing activities was the receipt of \$2.6 million from sales of property and equipment.
+The proceeds from sales of property and equipment were generated primarily from the sale of our printing manufacturing facility and certain printing equipment in connection with the reconfiguration of our printing services.